adityamwagh/adityamwagh.github.io/_posts/2022-11-10-nyu-greene-hpc-pytorch.md

 ### **Step 3:** Create script to activate Miniconda

-Create a script ``env.sh`` in `/scratch/<NetID>/` using the command the command below.
+Create a script `env.sh` in `/scratch/<NetID>/` using the command below.

 ```bash
 touch /scratch/<netID>/env.sh
 ```

 Now populate the `env.sh` file with the following contents.
-Use can use `vim, vi, emacs, nano` or any other favourite terminal text editor.
+You can use `vim`, `vi`, `emacs`, `nano` or any other favorite terminal text editor.
 Read more about how to use terminal editors.
 This is beyond the scope of this document.

 ```bash
 #!/bin/bash